Film Training Manitoba’s Phantom Case Study Report

 LtR: Sam Pressman and Aaron W. Graham during the moderated session

 The sold-out 90-minute session was moderated by Manitoba-based Writer and Production Manager Aaron W. Graham.
-A film industry veteran, Graham covered a wide range of topics, including how to form positive working relationships within the film industry and how to form lasting partnerships.
+A film industry veteran, Graham covered a wide range of topics, including developing positive working relationships within the film industry.
 Following the session, Graham mentioned, “As the moderator of Film Training Manitoba’s special case study, I understood this was an extraordinary, once-in-a-lifetime learning opportunity for Manitoba’s film industry workers.
 I wanted to expose Manitobans to Pressman Film’s first-hand accounts to help professionals learn about effective cooperation and how to best carry out a shared vision of a film production.”

 Pressman Film fostered the early careers of many filmmakers, including Brian DePalma, Terrence Malick, and Oliver Stone.
 The company’s founder, the late Edward Pressman’s filmography is a variety of high-profile, indie, and international projects, including Sisters (1973), Badlands (1973), Das Boot (1981), Conan The Barbarian (1982), Wall Street (1987), Reversal of Fortune (1990), The Crow (1994), American Psycho (2000), Thank You for Smoking (2005), and Wall Street: Money Never Sleeps (2010).